bcbio/bcbio-nextgen/docs/contents/configuration.rst

       specifications (1=unaffected, 2=affected).
 CNVkit uses case/control
       status to determine how to set background samples for CNV calling.

+   - ``svclass`` defines a classification for a sample for use in SV case/control setups.
+When set as ``control`` will put samples into the background samples used for normalization.

    - ``ped`` provides a `PED phenotype file
      <http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped>`_
      containing sample phenotype and family information.
 Template creation uses